mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/asg.md

 ## ASG for Solutions Architects

 - **ASG Default Termination Policy**
-    1. Find the AZ which has to most number of instances
+    1. Find the AZ which has to most number of instances (ASG tries to balance the number of instances per AZ by default)
     2. If there are multiple instances to choose from, delete the one with the oldest launch configuration
 - Lifecycle Hooks
     - By default as soon as an instance is launched in an ASG, the instance goes in service